I’m sure you’ve seen the stories in the news...

 Step #1: Gather your Crayon and a lighter

-Scour the drawers or your children’s school bags.
+Scour the drawers, your children’s school bags, or a jar filled with miscellaneous pens and pencils.
 Even if you can only find an old crayon that will do, just make sure it still has the paper wrapper around it.

-You will also need a lighter or other flame source that can hold a flame for the 10-15 seconds it takes to light your crayon.
+You will also need a lighter or another flame source that can hold a flame for the 10-15 seconds it takes to light your crayon.

 My EDC Zippo Lighters always do the trick for me.